yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/install-yugabyte-platform/prepare-environment/gcp.md

 Click **CREATE FIREWALL RULE** and fill in the following.

 - Enter `yugaware-firewall-rule` as the name (you can change the name if you want).
-- Add a description (for example, `Firewall setup for YugabyteDB Admin Console`).
+- Add a description (for example, `Firewall setup for Yugabyte Platform console`).
 - Add a tag `yugaware-server` to the **Target tags** field.
 This will be used later when creating instances.
 - Add the appropriate ip addresses to the **Source IP ranges** field.
 To allow access from any machine, add `0.0.0.0/0` but note that this is not very secure.
 - Add the ports `tcp:22,8800,80` to the **Protocol and ports** field.